The “Agricultural Commodity” Exemption in 49 CFR 395.1(k)(1) to the Hours of Service Regulations

 Guidance: The “source” of an agricultural commodity, as the term is used in § 395.1(k)(1), is the point at which an agricultural commodity is loaded onto an unladen commercial motor vehicle.
 The location may be any intermediate storage or handling location away from the original source at the farm or field, provided the commodity retains its original form and is not significantly changed by any processing or packing.

-How the 395.1(k)(1) “Agricultural Commodity” exception applies when agricultural commodities are loaded at multiple sources during a trip
+How the 395.1(k)(1) “Agricultural Commodity” exemption applies when agricultural commodities are loaded at multiple sources during a trip

 Guidance: When a driver loads some of an agricultural commodity at a “source” and then loads more of that commodity at additional stops, the first place where the commodity was loaded is the measuring point for the 150 air-mile radius.